IJA-5/Archival-Resilience--Keeping-Time/README.md

 ## Table of contents
 1. [ARTIFACT](#ARTIFACT)
 1. [RESEARCH](#RESEARCH)
-   *  1 WHAT IS TIME?
+   *  1 - WHAT IS TIME?
       * 1.1 Definition
       * 1.2 facts about time
       * 1.3 Questions about time
       * 1.4 how is time defined in culture?
-   * 2 NVV: Nederlands Verbond van Vakverenigingen
+   * 2 - NVV: Nederlands Verbond van Vakverenigingen
       * 2.1 Who was the NVV?
       * 2.2 What is a vakvereniging/vakbond?
         * 2.2.1 what was it then?
         * 2.2.2 what is it now?
       * 2.3 Vakverenigingen and the distribution of the work week
-   * 3 Visualizations of time
+   * 3 - VISUALIZATIONS OF TIME
 1. [RESILIENCE OF THE ARTIFACT: TRANSCODING](#RESILIENCE-OF-THE-ARTIFACT:-TRANSCODING)
    * Ideas/Concepts
    * Experiments